Geoffrey Wheeler (historian): Life

-Wheeler married Irena Bulatova in 1927, who died in 1973.
+Wheeler wed Irena Bulatova in 1927 and they remained married until she died in 1973.
 They had one son.

 Wheeler died in Surrey, England.
 His memoirs "Fifty years of Asia" are located at Oxford University, St Antony's College in the Middle East Centre Archive.
 Wheeler's career is extensively covered in Myer's Islam and Colonialism: Western Perspective on Soviet Asia.

 Writing

 Wheeler's writing focused on the history of Central Asia from the time of the Russian conquest of the region in the mid-nineteenth century to Soviet occupation of Central Asia in the 20th century.
 Wheeler's work is notable because he was one of the few scholars working to promote Central Asian Studies at a time when the field was in decline due to travel and research restrictions Soviet authorities imposed on academics.
 Wheeler engaged in the debates that raged in Central Asia Studies during the Cold War: what was the nature of Soviet colonialism in Central Asia and how was Central Asian ethnic identity formed.
 His books and articles were widely read amongst scholars and appear in the holdings of academic libraries around the globe.